When it’s time to go on an adventure to discover hidden prizes, you better have an adventure hat on! Left to right: Jessie, Sarah, Kelly

 The tiny roadside store was closed by the time we arrived, but the painted plywood cutouts with the face holes were there for us to create more memories.

-We took turns being different characters and decided it was time to get going before it got too dark.
+We took turns being different characters before deciding it was time to get going.
+The sun was low in the sky and soon it would be dark.

 Within minutes a mojito that appeared to be in a small garbage can was placed in front of me.
 I was thirsty and it didn’t take long for me to make it disappear as the sun had 30 minutes earlier.
 All of a sudden it felt like a high-speed freight train was barreling around a bend in my head.
 Whoosh!
 I was three, no four, sheets to the wind!